SquilliamX/Foundry-Defi-Stablecoin/notes.md

 the `dry-run` folder is where the transactions with no blockchain specified go.

 `run-latest.json` is the latest transaction sent. the transaction data will look like:
-# I am adding comments to explain what is going on here:

 ```javascript
   "transactions": [
     {